-The 1993 Plan of Management has been effectively superseded by this, the Harbour Trust's Management Plan for the site. the Clive Lucas Stapleton & Partners Conservation Management Plan and by this, the Trust's Management Plan for the site.
-The 1993 Plan, which is referenced in the Lease still has some validity for the Head Keeper's Quarters, it still has some validity for the site. , and, notwithstanding this, the Trust's Management Plan is generally consistent with it.
+The 1993 Plan of Management has been effectively superseded by this, the Harbour Trust's Management Plan for the site.
+The 1993 Plan, which is referenced in the Lease for the Head Keeper's Quarters, it still has some validity for the site.